 Dr. Byrne currently conducts research studies evaluating glycemic and insulinemic responses to pre-exercise nutrition and studies evaluating benefits of carbohydrate and carbohydrate/ protein based products for post-exercise recovery.
 Dr. Byrne has several publications in peer reviewed journals in the areas of exercise and nutrition.
 Dr. Byrne teaches various courses in the department, including The Physiological Basis of Conditioning and Sport, Advanced Exercise Physiology, and Exercise Physiology Laboratory Techniques.
 In 2007 she was awarded the Chancellor’s Award for Excellence in Teaching.
 View Dr. Byrne's homepage.

-Dr. Elizabeth K. Lenz joined the Exercise Science faculty at the College at Brockport in August 2011 after completing her Ph.D. in Health Sciences with an emphasis in Exercise Physiology from the University of Wisconsin-Milwaukee.
-There she studied the impact of sedentary behavior on various cardiometabolic health variables related to chronic disease development in older adults.
+Dr. Elizabeth K. Lenz joined the faculty of the College at Brockport in 2011 after completing her PhD in Health Sciences with and emphasis in Exercise Physiology from the University of Wisconsin-Milwaukee.
+There she studied the impact of sedentary behavior on various cardiometabolic healh variables related to chronic disease development in older adults.
 She also is interested in physical activity and sedentary behavior assessment methodology and physical activity and health promotion.
 As she begins her career here at the College at Brockport she plans on continuing research in these areas.